 USD 227 reserves the rights to use and administer a breathalyzer test at all school dances and school functions as deemed necessary by the administration.
 A trained and qualified person will administer the breathalyzer test.

-School dances: all students attending school dances will be given a breathalyzer test.
+School dances: All students attending school dances will be given a breathalyzer test.

-School functions: any student attending a school function and has given faculty or administration reasonable suspicion to suspect that a student has been drinking he/she may be given a breathalyzer.
+School functions: Any student attending a school function and has given faculty or administration reasonable suspicion to suspect that a student has been drinking he/she may be given a breathalyzer.

 If an individual tests positive he/she will be asked to take the test again 15 minutes afterwards to confirm a positive test.